7diogo-luis/ZIRCON/README.md

 3. Every line starts with a keyword (**BLK**, **NDZ**, **SEC**, **NDE**, **PNT**, **SIG**, **SWP**)
 4. No trailing or leading spaces
 5. No empty lines, except for last line
-6. Tabs are used before keywords to denote dependency between encoded elements
+6. Tabs should used before keywords to denote dependency between encoded elements
 7. Keyword arguments are separated by whitespaces

 ### Encoding a block
 1. Write keyword **BLK**
-2. Write the block's label after the keyword (three or four letters or three letters followed by one number character).
+2. Write the block's label after the keyword (three letters or three letters followed by one number character).
 If the number in the label is odd, it is assumed that the block has an ascending normal direction, and vice versa.
 3. If the block has an associated signal, encode it on the next line using the signal specific keywords (**SIG** or **SWP**)

 ### Encoding an area without train detection (singularly connected to the area with train detection)